 TIP: Read the blog post about Görlitz – one of the most beautiful towns in Germany.

-Another highlight in Wroclaw is the University Quarter.
+One of the best Wroclaw things to do is to visit the University Quarter.
 The magnificent baroque main building of the university is not to be missed.
 Built between 1728 and 1742 this is a grand building located at the banks of the Oder River.
 The main building is a museum displaying historical objects from the university.

 Once you entered through its impressive blue and gold Rococo gate, you can purchase your ticket.
 Of the historical halls, the Aula Leopoldinum is a masterpiece.
 This grand baroque ceremonial hall is a sight for the eyes.
 Due to restoration, it was closed during our visit.
 For that reason, you can see the hall only from a gallery above the hall at the moment (autumn 2019).
 But still.
 What we could see was very impressive.